An innovative new approach to delivering evidence-based and coordinated support to the children and families at the right time.

 Who delivers the response?

-Practitioners delivering the response work together with Child Protection and Aboriginal Children in Aboriginal Care practitioners, as well as other professions involved with a family to provide coordinated support to families.
+Practitioners delivering the response work together with Child Protection and community service practitioners, as well as other professions involved with a family to provide coordinated support to families.

 A new Child Protection Navigator role has been created to help families be identified as early as possible for the response and to promote connected and coordinated practice between the response team and Child Protection.

 Each family connected into the response is supported by a lead practitioner.
 The response practitioner will work with families to seek to understand their unique experience and perspectives and will deliver support families through programs and strategies that have been proven to make a difference for children and families.

 The support a family may receive may include: